-Seeds included in the OECD registry, but not included in the Ukrainian registry, could be imported to Ukraine only for reproduction and subsequent export of the final product outside the territory of Ukraine.
+Seeds included in the OECD registry but not included in the Ukrainian registry could be imported to Ukraine only for reproduction and subsequent export of the final product outside the territory of Ukraine.
 The detailed procedures are available in Ukrainian.

-Unregistered seeds could be imported for strictly limited number of usage (research, registration, and exhibition) and the maximum import volume is limited as well.
-These are the subject to specific preapproval procedure (in Ukrainian) by SSUFSCP.
+Unregistered seeds could be imported for a strictly limited number of uses (research, registration, and exhibition), and the maximum import volume is also limited.
+These are subject to a specific preapproval procedure (in Ukrainian) by SSUFSCP.